AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Presence/agora_chat_presence_android.md

 - Retrieve the list of subscriptions
 - Retrieve the presence status of one or more users

-The following figure shows the workflow of how clients subscribe and publish presence statuses.
+The following figure shows the workflow of how clients subscribe and publish presence statuses:

 ![](https://web-cdn.agora.io/docs-files/1655306619037)